akuklev/reedy-limits/coinduction-recursion.md

   fst : A
   snd : B
 ```
-(We use brakets for proof-irrelevant, and curly braces for implicit
+Declaration of an eliminator as well as fresh variable introduction
-yet possibly proof-relevant arguments.
-Fresh variable introduction
+have the syntax `name : type`.
+All fresh variables MUST be typed on
-has the syntax `name : type` whitespaces around colon are strictly
+the spot, since type declaration is the only way to introduce fresh
-mandatory, all fresh variables MUST be typed on the spot.)
+identifier.
+Whitespaces around colon are strictly mandatory.

 Note that it's allowed for eliminator signatures to depend on other
 eliminator values, as long as the dependency is non-circular, e.g.